RR5555/clearml_demo/README.md

 > [!CAUTION]
 > When launching a pipeline, the pipeline run itself takes one worker in the queue.
 Thus, to launch a sequential pipeline with k back-to-back steps in one queue, you have to have at least 2 workers!

+> [!WARNING]
+> Depending on the definition of the agents, you might have to precise at task level inside the pipeline and the pipeline steps, the corresponding `repo` and `docker`.